 The cool but casual booth-style dining area at the end of the van features windows around three sides bringing in loads of natural light.

 Retro-inspired upholstered benches are perfect for lounging on and enjoying the view.

-A ‘statement’ woven pendant light hangs above a gorgeous mosaic tiled dining table with gold edging and hairpin leg.
+A ‘statement’ pendant light hangs above a gorgeous mosaic tiled dining table with gold edging and hairpin leg.

 When it’s time for lights out, the table can be lowered allowing the booth to convert easily to another bed.

 Pro tip: Save the swinging for when you’re parked

 If you go for a swinging statement pendant light like Tibby’s, make sure it can be easily removed for travel.
 (And of course, you need to actually remember to remove it before you hit the road.)

 If you love natural light, keep that in mind when choosing a van and look for one with lots of windows in the ‘living areas’ of your van.

 At the opposite end of the van, Tibby’s stylish ‘bedroom’ features gorgeous striped linen and cosy cushions.
 The look is timeless, but also very ‘now’.
 Lots of valuable storage space has also been incorporated into this zone, above the windows and also under the bed.